Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

-In short, the symmetry-first formulation of the Standard Model is the familiar one: each fundamental interaction is associated with a symmetry group, which is taken as the structure group of a principal fibre bundle.
-Connections on this bundle then play the role of the vector bosons---the ``force carriers.''
+The symmetry-first formulation of the Standard Model is the familiar one.
+Each fundamental interaction is associated with a symmetry group, taken as the structure group of a principal fibre bundle.
+Connections on this bundle play the role of vector bosons---the force carriers.

-Classical configurations of matter particles charged under a force are described by sections of vector bundles associated to the principal bundle whose group encodes that force.
-One may endow these associated bundles with additional structure (for instance, a Hermitian inner product on $\mathbb{C}^n$); in such cases, the representations of the structure group are only required to preserve that structure.
+Classical configurations of matter particles charged under a force are sections of vector bundles associated to the principal bundle whose group encodes that force.
+One may endow these associated bundles with additional structure---a Hermitian inner product on $\mathbb{C}^n$, say---in which case the representations of the structure group need only preserve that structure.

-The connection on the principal fibre bundle induces parallel transport on all associated bundles.
-Crucially, it is the \emph{same} connection that governs transport in each case, ensuring that different matter fields charged under the same interaction remain coordinated: they all ``march in step'' under parallel transport, probing the same distributions of electroweak or strong forces.
-Thus, while associated vector bundles are distinct entities, they are tied together by the principal bundle, which acts as their common coordinator (see \citep{Weatherall2016_YMGR} and Figure \ref{fig:associated-bundles}).
-The primacy of the postulated structure group, and the central role it plays, is what makes this a ``symmetry-first'' formulation.
+The connection on the principal bundle induces parallel transport on all associated bundles.
+Crucially, it is the \emph{same} connection in each case: different matter fields charged under the same interaction march in step under parallel transport, probing the same distribution of electroweak or strong forces.
+Associated vector bundles are distinct entities, but the principal bundle ties them together, acting as their common coordinator (see \citep{Weatherall2016_YMGR} and Figure~\ref{fig:associated-bundles}).
+The primacy of the postulated structure group is what makes this symmetry-first.

-This is the familiar exposition, but, as we will see, it can be applied more generally.
-I will say more general symmetry-first formulations of gauge theories in which the symmetries are introduced as part of the principal fibre bundles fall under the \textit{principal bundle point of view} (PFB-POV).

-More technical details are provided in Appendix \ref{app:PFB}, for now, it is sufficient to say that, more generally and in mathematical language, a principal fibre bundle $(P,M,G)$ is a smooth manifold $P$ equipped with a smooth, free action of a Lie group $G$, projecting onto a base manifold $M$---spacetime.
-Intuitively, such a bundle codifies the ways in which the symmetry group $G$ can act on geometric objects defined over $M$.
-In this paper, I will focus on one especially important class of such objects: \textit{vector bundles}.
-A vector bundle $(E,M,V)$ assigns to each spacetime point $x\in M$ a copy of a fixed vector space $V$, called the \emph{typical fibre}.
-Sections of vector bundles are smooth assignments of an element of $V$ to each point of $M$, and matter fields are precisely such sections.
+Any formulation of gauge theory that introduces symmetries via principal bundles falls under what I call the \emph{principal bundle point of view} (PFB-POV).
+Technical details are in Appendix~\ref{app:PFB}.
+For now: a principal fibre bundle $(P,M,G)$ is a smooth manifold $P$ equipped with a smooth, free action of a Lie group $G$, projecting onto a base manifold $M$ (spacetime).
+Such a bundle codifies the ways $G$ can act on geometric objects over $M$.
+The most important such objects for this paper are vector bundles.
+A vector bundle $(E,M,V)$ assigns to each spacetime point $x\in M$ a copy of a fixed vector space $V$---the typical fibre.
+Matter fields are sections: smooth assignments of an element of $V$ to each point of $M$.